plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 ### What is the purpose of the single underscore “_” variable in Python?

-In Python, the single underscore (_) has several conventional uses, and its purpose can depend on the context in which it is used.
+**Answer:** In Python, the single underscore (_) has several conventional uses, and its purpose can depend on the context in which it is used.
 Here are some common cases:
 i) Placeholder for Unused Variables ii) Last Expression in an Interactive Interpreter ii) "I don't care" in Unpacking ->  _, _, result = some_function_returning_a_tuple()

+### Explain the concept behind dictionary in Python

+**Answer:** In Python, a dictionary is a data structure that stores a collection of key-value pairs.
+Each key in a dictionary must be unique.
+You cannot have duplicate keys; if you try to use the same key more than once, the new value will overwrite the previous one.
+Keys must be of a type that is <ins>immutable</ins>, meaning they cannot be changed after creation (e.g. you cannot use a list as key).
+Common examples of immutable types for keys include strings, numbers, and tuples.
+Values in a dictionary can be of any data type, including numbers, strings, lists, or even other dictionaries (also mixed).
+<ins>Dictionaries are mutable.</ins> Dictionaries provide fast and efficient lookups.

+### Difference between an expression and a statement in Python

+**Answer:**: A _statement_ is a complete line of code that performs an action.
+It's an executable unit that can include assignments, function calls, loops, conditionals, etc.
+An _expression_ is any part of the code that evaluates to a value.
+It can be a combination of variables, operators, and function calls.
+An expression can also be a statement if it stands alone as a complete line of code.
+In some languages, expressions and statements are distinct, but in Python, many expressions can be used as statements.

+### Difference between an array and list

 #### Data Types